indie/qmec/README.md

 ```

-### Stay Git Neutral; do not try to impose RCT on SSL, HTTPS, or ANY PROTOCOL.
+### Stay Git Neutral; do not try to impose RCT on scheduling, SSL, HTTPS.

 ![gitneutral](illu/gitneutral.png)

 hop_to:[decolonize]